Mennaa-Ayman/Pharmacy-Management-System/README.md

 - Bonus: We tested the function isAvailable() in the Inventory Class by forcing three possible scenarios to insure the functionality of this function.

 ## Project Presentation
-The project presentation (Team19PharmacyPresentation.pdf) in this repository provides a detailed overview of the project and its features.
+ (Team19PharmacyPresentation.pdf) in this repository provides a detailed overview of the project and its features.